haeter525/tfhe-police/README.md

 Build and install OpenFHE using “make install”.

 step 2:
-Create the build directory and cd to it.
+Create the build directory from the root directory of the this repo, and cd to it.
 ```
 mkdir build
 cd build